MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/custom-integration.md

 Here are the steps to embed the webview of CT in your custom mobile application in case you have a B2C-based [social login](../infrastructure-management/install-your-platform-instance/configure-login-social-work-school-account.md#social-account-or-email-based-authentication) instance.

-1. Set the following [**configurations**](../settings/configurations-on-the-training-platform.md#configurations-on-the-training-platform) in the App Service Configuration, if the secondary navigation bar is needed:
+1. Set the following **configurations** in the Settings section on the application, if the secondary navigation bar is needed:
     * Features:Navbar:EnableCustomNavbar => true
     * Features:Navbar:EnableProfile => false

-2. Set the following feature [**configurations**](../settings/configurations-on-the-training-platform.md#configurations-on-the-training-platform) to true only if that specific functionality needs to be provided, else set it to false explicitly.
+2. Set the following **configurations** in the Settings section on the application to true only if that specific functionality needs to be provided, else set it to false explicitly.

     * Features:Navbar:EnableLogo
     * Features:Navbar:EnableSearch